TELEVISION and FILM

 The Talented Mr Ripley as Freddie Miles and Marc Priminger (directed by Ian Hastings) Dukes Theatre, Lancaster

 “Toby Hadoke as Freddie Miles brings a natural strength to the stage – and a natural stagecraft that gives an underpinning realism to the production at this critical turning point.” – Virtual Lancaster

 “Director Ian Hastings certainly knows his actors when it comes to casting.
 No fault can be found with the characterisation of Toby Hadoke as Marc Priminger and Freddie Miles.” – Morning Star

-As Copper, Captain, EmCee and loads of other parts (Directed by Emil Wolk)
+Sherlock Holmes In Trouble as Copper, Captain, EmCee and loads of other parts (directed by Emil Wolk) Royal Exchange Theatre

 “Toby Hadoke gets plenty of laughs in a multitude of scene stealing roles” – Whatsonstage

 “I laughed at several incidents – the tipsy captain of airship Th’Indenberg, the sleazy compere at a Las Vegas nightclub (both played by Toby Hadoke)” – The Times

 “There are comical performances from Simon Startin as Lestrade and Toby Hadoke in a myriad of roles as a jobbing actor who comments on the silliness of the anarchic situations” – The Stage

 A Midsummer Nights’ Dream as Snout (directed by Lucy Bailey) Royal Exchange Theatre